 Energy Economics and Strategy

-The modern world has relied on plentiful supplies of cheap energy, but meeting our demand for oil requires the development of ever more inaccessible oilfields whilst mitigating climate change will require heavy investment in cleaner – and mostly more expensive – resources.
-This course applies economic and strategic tools to the analysis of energy choices that organisations will face, and to the government policies designed to influence these.
-The course will recognise the technological factors that influence economic outcomes and how market actors must take these into account.
+The modern world, and its economic development, has relied on plentiful supplies of cheap energy, primarily from oil.
+Meeting our demand for oil requires the development of ever more inaccessible oilfields.
+Heavy investment in cleaner – and mostly more expensive – resources will be needed to mitigate climate change.
+This module applies economic and strategic tools to the analysis of energy choices, and to the government policies designed to influence these decisions.
+The module will recognise the technological factors that influence economic outcomes and how market factors must take these into account.

 The upcoming Conference of Parties (COP21) in Paris 2015 reminds us of the complexity of the IPCC process and climate negotiations.
 This module will provide an understanding for how climate change legislation is formed and the extent to which governance is then required.
 We will analyse how national and international climate policies are formed, implemented and regulated.
 With reference to greenhouse emission targets, the module will use case studies from a variety of industries (energy, transport, manufacturing, construction) to assess how business responds to climate legislation.